Manta ray: Distribution and habitat

 Mantas are found in tropical and subtropical waters in all the world's major oceans, and also venture into temperate seas.
 The furthest from the equator they have been recorded is North Carolina in the United States (31°N) and the North Island of New Zealand (36°S).
 They prefer water temperatures above 68 °F and M. alfredi is predominantly found in tropical areas.
 Both species are pelagic.
 M. birostris lives mostly in the open ocean, travelling with the currents and migrating to areas where upwellings of nutrient-rich water increase prey concentrations.

-Fish that have been fitted with radio transmitters have traveled as far as 1000 km from where they were caught, and descended to depths of at least 1000 m.
+Fish that have been fitted with radio transmitters have traveled as far as 1000 km from where they were caught.
+A satellite-tag project demonstrated they descended to depths of at least 1250 m.
 M. alfredi is a more resident and coastal species.
 Seasonal migrations do occur, but they are shorter than those of M. birostris.
 Mantas are common around coasts from spring to fall, but travel further offshore during the winter.
 They keep close to the surface and in shallow water in daytime, while at night they swim at greater depths.